microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/private-endpoints.md

 ## Walkthrough: Modify the previously created Load Test

+1. In the Azure portal, navigate to the Azure Load Testing instance (in the `contoso-traders-rg` resource group) that we created in the [previous demo](./walkthrough.md).

+2.

 ## Walkthrough: Run the Load Test

 ## Walkthrough: GitHub workflow for load testing private endpoints